 1. Sensory activities that provide deep pressure to the whole body are calming to the nervous system.
 Try rolling a large ball over your child while applying as much pressure as they desire.
 Don’t have a large ball?
 Pillows or couch cushions work too.

 2. Help your child to set up a cozy corner behind a couch, under a table, or in the corner of his or her room.
-It should include pillows or a beanbag, a favorite blanket, a couple of books or a quiet toy to fidget with.
-Encourage your child to go to the cozy corner when he/she needs to calm down.
-The cozy corner shouldn?t be a punishment, like ?time-out,? rather it should be used before negative behavior occurs but when you can see it coming.
+It should include pillows or a beanbag, a favorite blanket, a couple of books ,or a quiet toy to fidget with.
+Encourage your child to go to the cozy corner when he or she needs to calm down.
+The cozy corner shouldn’t be a punishment, like time-out, rather it should be used before negative behavior occurs but when you can see it coming.
 This is an independent sensory activity that will help the child learn to self-calm.